 Google is all over the FUD approach.
 Once upon a time, algorithmic updates were sudden, violent acts.
 We may have had inklings that something was coming down, but Google didn’t warn us.

-Today, Matt Cutts will drop hints about a “possible” update – which causes people to immediately freak out.
+Today, Google representatives will drop hints about a “possible” update – and people immediately freak out.
 Some folks are so afraid of making a wrong algorithmic move that many site owners turn to AdWords in order to guarantee consistent traffic.
 After all, your main site’s rankings may bounce up and down and possibly plummet – and that’s much too unpredictable.
 With PPC, your ads will keep running no matter what (within reason.)
 Is it any wonder many site owners ignore their main site and rely 100% on PPC?
 That’s FUD in action.

 Billy Mays used to use FUD during his pitches.
 If you check out this old commercial for Oxyclean, you’ll see how bleach supposedly ruined a pair of jeans – yet, Oxyclean cleaned the jeans without mishap.
 The message?
 Other cleansers may hurt your clothes, but Oxyclean is the safe alternative.